RubiconDeFi/docs/README.md

 ## Contributing

-The documentation repository follows a pattern as follows:
+The documentation repository adhears to a structure as follows:

 ```
 ├── docs